 Through my books, blog posts, and online training, I’ve taught research-backed, actionable strategies that can help you feel and function better—as an individual and as a couple.
 All in practical, relatable language.

-My online training is the culmination of my life’s work, synthesizing and detailing the best of ADHD science and practical strategies.
+My online training is the culmination of 25 years work, synthesizing and detailing the best of ADHD science, clinical excellence, and practical strategies.

-Let’s Get Physical — In Four Key Areas
+Let’s Get ADHD Physical — In Four Key Areas

 Does it still need mentioning?
 At its core, ADHD is a physical issue, not a behavioral one.
 That’s why: